PPLSOpenResearch/PPLSOpenResearch.github.io/docs/guides/data_storage.md

 **The bad**

-At time of writing, I found the first time you create a vault, there are a couple of clunky steps that must be followed carefully.
+I found the first time you create a vault, there are a couple of clunky steps that must be followed carefully.
 You must provide the DataStore path to the data in a slightly different format than how the path appears on your computer.
 You should also spend a little time documenting what you are storing so someone (even you) can make sense of it in the distant future.
 I found that the central Digital Research Services team are happy to help talk first time users through these steps on a Teams call.

 ## Sharepoint